geethavani108/HealthScienceBot/README.md

 Customer Support: Answers support-related questions using the OpenAI API.
 Business Hours: Provides information on business hours.
 Location Details: Shares the physical location of the health science company.

+Customer Service: Chatbot can handle customer inquiries 24/7, providing instant responses to frequently asked questions and basic support issues.
+This reduces the workload on human agents and ensures customers get timely assistance2.

+Appointment Scheduling: Chatbot can help customers schedule appointments or book services, streamlining the booking process and reducing the need for manual intervention.

+Feedback Collection: Companies can use chatbots to collect customer feedback, helping them understand customer satisfaction and areas for improvement.

+Personalized Experiences: By leveraging customer data, this chatbot can offer personalized interactions, making customers feel valued and improving their overall experience.
 Intelligent Responses: Uses GPT-3 to generate human-like responses to user queries.

+Appointment Booking: Allows users to book appointments by providing their name and preferred date and time.
+Customer Support: Answers support-related questions using the OpenAI API.
+Business Hours: Provides information on business hours.
+Location Details: Shares the physical location of the health science company.

 Installation
 To set up the Health Science ChatBot, follow these steps: